SyedT1/Graph-Attention-QAS/README.md

 ## 10. What's Real vs. What's Stated but Unverified

 Because this is a chain of research notebooks rather than a single audited pipeline, a careful read of the raw `.ipynb` files (not just the markdown prose) turns up real discrepancies worth knowing about before citing any of these numbers.

+**`8qubitrun.ipynb` is the recommended notebook for reproducibility.** It is the unified, merged successor to both `QAS-v6.ipynb` and `DQAS+KANQAS.ipynb`, incorporating all 10 v6 bug fixes (see §11), KAN and DQAS both inside the multi-seed loop, an independent SSL pre-train for the KAN encoder, and a circuit-level Spearman ρ on 165 test pairs.
+The stale-output problems in `DQAS+KANQAS.ipynb` described below are corrected in `8qubitrun.ipynb` by a clean end-to-end rewrite and re-execution.

 **`DQAS+KANQAS.ipynb`'s headline multi-seed comparison cell prints stale output that does not match its own code.** The cell that aggregates GAT/GCN/KAN τ and the DQAS energy gap across 5 seeds (and computes the 165-point Spearman ρ) has stored output that is verbatim the *old* `q5-bench` printout (it even prints the string `"[v4] ablation"` and a 5-point Pearson-r — concepts this version of the code has already replaced with Spearman ρ and a circuit-level comparison).
 This is the unmistakable signature of a notebook cell whose source was edited after it was last actually run end-to-end: the code computes one thing, the displayed output is left over from a previous version of that same cell.
 Reconstructing the true numbers from the one piece of output in this notebook that *is* internally consistent — the per-seed printout from the multi-seed loop itself — gives GAT τ = $0.650 \pm 0.081$ and GCN τ = $0.730 \pm 0.086$ across the 5 experiment seeds, matching `q5-bench`'s numbers exactly (expected, since both files reuse the same seeds and config up to this point).
 The KAN τ, DQAS energy gap, and Spearman ρ values that the current code computes are not visible in any stored output anywhere in the file.